simutaroman/AcademySFTPLoader/Readme.md

     * download: files from remote path directory will be downloaded to local path directory.(TODO)*
   5. -localpath: Local path directory.
   6. -remotepath: Remote path directory.
 Will be created if not exists.
+    * If remote path should contain space, use %20 sequence. i.e. - remotepath some%20path/with/spaces
   7. -ppkpath: Path to SSH key file.
 See Terrasoft.Academy.SFTPLoader.Core/ThirdParty/How to convert ppk file.docx

 Example: